jan107/ib-asio-docs-/entregables_hito_1/01-Red_de_Ontologías_Hércules/ASIO_Izertis_RedDeOntologiasHercules.md

 ## 4.4.
 Spain's university staffing

-Finally, all the specificities of the teaching-and-research positions in the universities of Spain are dealt with in this vertical module, which is still a working progress.
+Finally, all the specificities of the teaching-and-research positions in the universities of Spain are dealt with in this vertical module, which is still a **work in progress**.

-Following a number of interviews with domain-expert informants, we have started to gather together an alluvium of entities:
+Following a number of informal interviews with informants directly linked to the domain, we have started to gather together an alluvium of entities:

 ![1st-example](./images/hr-tea&res-pers.png)

-that will be contrasted and analysed with the assistance of other domain experts in order to streamline the initial list and subsequently map them as much as possible to the entities already featured in the core ontology, which shows a more international nature.
+As a **disclaimer** we must warn the reader that these entities are not at all final candidates to populate the vertical module: they are just a starting point in the modelling and just the result of an initial brainstorm carried out in one specific university.
+They will be contrasted with equivalent entities in the university of Murcia, other universities and, obviously, with reference documents such as the [Ley Orgánica de Universidades](https://www.boe.es/buscar/pdf/2001/BOE-A-2001-24515-consolidado.pdf
+) and the [Estatuto Básico del Empleado Público](https://www.boe.es/buscar/act.php?id=BOE-A-2015-11719 ).